elpachongco/activity-monitor/README.md

 ### Todo List
 - Use sheets.updateRow() instead
+- Logging system needs fixing
+- Headless mode? .pyw? - Not sensible?
+- Setting application to run at startup (might include making a .bat file), ; 2.
+Pasting it in %appdata%\Microsoft\Windows\Start Menu\Programs\Startup or %programdata%\Microsoft\Windows\Start Menu\Programs\Startup for all users.

 ##### DONE:
 - If day number = 0, clean.
 I implemented a -clear argument when running the app to set day number = 0